trailofbits/cb-multios/README.md

 The challenge binaries were written for a platform without a standard libc.
 Each binary re-implemented just the necessary libc features.
 Therefore, standard symbols were redefined.
 By using the `-nostdinc` flag during compilation, we were able to disable the use of standard library headers, and avoid rewriting a lot of challenge binary code.

-We chose to use the CMake build system to enable portability across different compiler and operating systems.
+We use the CMake build system to enable portability across different compilers and operating systems.
 CMake works across a large matrix of compiler and operating system versions, while providing a consistent interface to check for dependencies and build software projects.

 We are working to make this repository easier to use for the evaluation of program analysis tools.
 If you have questions about the challenge binaries, please [join our Slack](https://empireslacking.herokuapp.com) and we'll be happy to answer them.